Matthew Morse Booker

 My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates disputes over public access and ecological change in a contested urban and natural space.
 It was a runnerup for the 2013 Northern California Book Award and was reviewed in the Journal of American History, Environmental History, the San Francisco Chronicle, the Sacramento Bee, and in journals and newspapers as far afield as Australia.

-With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I lead an effort to archive oral histories of genetic engineering in agriculture.
+With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I currently lead an effort to archive oral histories of genetic engineering in agriculture.
 We launched in September 2017.

 I am a founder of the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
 The initiative builds on my longstanding interest in digital humanities, including relationships with collaborators at Stanford, UNC, Duke and the Triangle Digital Humanities Network.